goraiabhijit/pr-gatekeeper/README.md

 - The current CLI uses a machine-specific absolute project path in `GATEKEEPER_DIR`; update it when installing elsewhere.
 - The generated event is a local API Gateway-style simulation, not a complete GitHub webhook verifier.

-## License

-This repository is a hackathon-oriented project.
-Add the license and contribution terms appropriate for your distribution before publishing it as an open-source package.